How to Sue a Lawyer for Overbilling

 Overbilling can be easily overlooked by clients who do not know any better.
 Do not let your former attorney walk away with money they did not earn.
 Contact Ross Sears from Sears Crawford to discuss the specifics of your case so that he can fight for the compensation you deserve.

-Overbilling is one of the more common types of legal malpractice when you hire an attorney that bills you by the hour, and it happens much more often than most clients realize.
-Even though there are many great attorneys out there who do great work for their clients, there are also unfortunately lawyers who truly value the trust of their clients, lawyers who will commit unethical and sometimes even criminal acts in order to line their own pockets.
-Many times this shows up in the form of overbilling the client.
+Although there are many great attorneys out there who do great work for their clients, there are also lawyers who will commit unethical and sometimes even criminal acts in order to line their own pockets.

 What is considered overbilling?